This article is contributed by Jeremy who has been a musician and producer for over 15 years.

 Are IEMs Right For Your Studio Needs?

 Us studio-heads are always listening to something.
 Whether we’re live-tracking some vocals, or surgically tweaking some EQ settings.
-The varying types of devices we use for all of these tasks is key.
+The varying types of devices we use for all of these tasks are key.
 My rule of thumb is “the more the better.”

 To sum everything up, IEMs have some interesting qualities to them for home studio purposes.
 My argument is that they’re not just for live musical performances or news anchors.
 Again, I’m making this argument out of my own personal experience.